Rethinking Church Part 5: Church Business

 I know how difficult it is to resist getting swept away in the current of the Christian industrial complex of churches, denominations, seminaries, publishers, conferences, music, para-church ministries, celebrity pastors, leadership gurus, consulting services, etc. It’s the water we swim in.

-However, what if our model of church has been shaped more by capitalism than by Christ?
-What would that look like?
+However, what would it look like if our Christianity was shaped more by capitalism than by Christ?

 - We would use numbers and metrics to measure success